OPINION: Why Does South Dakota Hate Money?

 Why does South Dakota hate money?

 It's time for the South Dakota government to stop treating us like children.
 The legislature needs to fulfill the will of the people and craft simple, straightforward legislation that removes criminal penalties for possession, usage, and sale of cannabis.
-Stop letting the writing staff of Dragnet influence our government.
+Stop letting the writing myths of Dragnet influence our government.

 The only path forward is full legalization paired with a licensed vendor system like we have for cigarettes, alcohol, and gambling.
 South Dakota already has a framework.
-We must stop pretending that this is hard and get out of the way of entrepreneurs.

-If you hate the idea of legal marijuana because you’re still mad at the hippies (and I don’t blame ya) or are afraid of Jazz music, or for whatever reason.
+If you hate the idea of legal marijuana because you’re still mad at the hippies (and I don’t blame ya), or you are afraid of Jazz music, or for whatever reason.
 GOOD NEWS!
 You don't have to like it, you are free to not participate.
-Isn’t that great?
-You get to mind your own business AND you get to benefit from the tax revenue.

 I do not see the appeal of gambling, in any form.
 I just don’t have that thing that makes it fun for me.
 No judgments, if you enjoy it good for you, have fun.
 But my personal preferences are not something to base legislation on.